“She is a rare combination:

 In 2016, she started her own consultancy to do exactly that.

-She now helps people all over the world optimize their health and vitality through a comprehensive approach to functional health that’s deeply personalized and fully supported.
+Now, she helps people all over the world optimize their health and vitality through a comprehensive approach to functional health that’s deeply personalized, rooted in science and supported by almost a decade of experience.

 “We have reached the limits of medicine 2.0’s capacity, and if longevity is something we are aspiring for, we need a new strategy.
 Enter Medicine 3.0.”